Frequently Asked Questions

 If you need to scan just one file, consider uploading it to VirusTotal.
 This service takes your file and scans it with over 50 different anti-virus programs.
 Therefore, it is extremely thorough.

 Many people also recommend a general anti-malware software like Malwarebytes Anti-Malware.
-This is designed to be used in conjunction with real-time protection, so you will need to manually conduct scans (or set them up automatically)
+This is designed to be used in conjunction with real-time protection.
+The free version does not have live protection, so you will need to manually conduct scans.

 Highly Suggested Free anti-virus software on /r/techsupport: